 We co-own a patent family encompassing the use of Bcl-2 and Bcl-xL inhibitors generally to treat various age-related eye diseases by targeting senescent cells (which also covers aspects of our neurology programs) with the Buck Institute and the Mayo Clinic.
 We have exclusive licenses from each of the Buck Institute and the Mayo Clinic to this patent family in the field of senescence.
-To date, three U.S. patents and a European, a New Zealand, a Hong Kong, and a South Africa patent have issued in this patent family which are directed to treating age related eye diseases, including age-related macular degeneration.
-Other patent applications are pending in the United States, Australia, Canada, China, Europe, Israel, Japan, Mexico, Singapore and South Korea.
+To date, four U.S. patents and a Canadian, a European, a New Zealand, a Hong Kong, a Mexican, a South Korean, and a South Africa patent have issued in this patent family which are directed to treating age related eye diseases, including age-related macular degeneration.
+Other patent applications are pending in the United States, Australia, Canada, China, Israel, Japan, and Singapore.
 Patents that issue from this family are expected to expire in 2035, excluding any patent term adjustments and patent term extensions.

 We also solely own a patent family that specifically claims the composition of matter of UBX1325 and closely related compounds, as well as general methods of use of UBX1325.
-As of March 1, 2023 we have two issued U.S. patents and one pending U.S. application as well as pending applications in Australia, Canada, China, Europe, Japan, Hong Kong, and South Korea.
+As of March 1, 2024 we have two issued U.S. patents and one pending U.S. application as well as pending applications, and issued patents in Europe and South Korea, as well as pending applications in Australia, Canada, China, Europe, Japan, and Hong Kong.
 Future patents issued from this family are expected to expire in 2039, excluding any patent term adjustments and patent term extensions.